kemitchell/writing.kemitchell.com/_posts/2020-03-31-Medtronic-Ventilator-License.md

 > You must retain all copyright, patent, trademark, and other proprietary notices in the Design Materials and Software.

 Very common condition.
-Compare the approach of [the Polyform licenses](https://polyformproject.org/licenses/noncommercial/1.0.0/#notices), which gives licensees more guidance on how to find and honor required notices, using a "magic string" of text denoting a notice line.
+Compare the approach of [the PolyForm licenses](https://polyformproject.org/licenses/noncommercial/1.0.0/#notices), which gives licensees more guidance on how to find and honor required notices, using a "magic string" of text denoting a notice line.

 > > COVID-19 Warning: